Please review this agreement.

 C. Housing Application Fee

-The Student agrees to occupy an assigned room in one of the University's student residences 2017-2018 Academic Year (as defined below in Section G).
+The Student agrees to occupy an assigned room in one of the University's managed student residences during the 2019-2020 Academic Year (as defined below in Section G).
 The University agrees to permit the Student's occupancy according to the terms and conditions of this Agreement.
 Except as permitted in the University's Student Handbook (and except for a roommate assigned by the University), the Student agrees to not allow any other person to remain overnight or to occupy his or her unit.
 The Student agrees not to lend or give his or her key or campus card to any other person.

 E. Cohabitation and Overnight Guests